 1) Electrical Problems

-Per the USFA, electrical malfunctions are the number one cause of garage fires.
+Per the USFA (U.S. Fire Administration), electrical malfunctions are the number one cause of garage fires.
 This could be caused by old faulty electrical circuits or overloading electrical outlets.

 A garage can be a great place to store your belongings.
 Let’s face it – we’ve all collected many things over the years and sometimes the best place to put something is your garage!
-But there’s one serious problem when it comes to clutter – it allows a fire to spread quicker and easier.
+But there’s one serious problem when it comes to clutter – it allows a fire to spread faster.

 3) Flammable Liquids